If you have eczema, you may already know that some cosmetics irritate your skin, but that’s no reason to give up on makeup.

 What to Look for When You Have Eczema

 1. Shea butter, glycerin, and lanolin.
-You may have dozens of lotions stashed under your bathroom sink, but none seem to dull the ongoing itch or smooth your skin.
+You may have dozens of lotions stashed under your bathroom sink, but none seem to dull the ongoing itch or smoothen your skin.
 Dermatologists that WebMD consulted suggest that you swap them out for creams that contain shea butter, glycerin, or lanolin.
 These moisturizing ingredients improve the appearance of your skin while also repairing it.
 Look for skin care products that list one of these first, second, or third on the ingredients list.

 2. Hyaluronic acid.
 While there’s no cure for eczema, you can reduce flaky, dry skin by using products infused with hyaluronic acid.
-This substance is found naturally in your body; it helps draw moisture from the atmosphere to your skin.
+This substance is found naturally in your body; it helps draw moisture from the air to your skin.
 Smooth on cream with hyaluronic acid to give your skin an extra boost of moisture.

 3. Niacinamide.
 If red patches show through no matter how many layers of makeup you pile on, try a serum or cream that contains niacinamide (also known as vitamin B3).
 This ingredient can reduce redness from eczema by strengthening the skin’s barrier.
 Apply niacinamide cream first, before you put on cosmetics.